How to Convert a Contractor to an Employee? | 2025 Guide

 We have an article on "Contractors vs. Employees in 2025" that can help you understand the differences.

-How to convert a contractor to an employee?[toc=Conversion Process]
+How to convert a contractor to an employee?[toc=How to convert]

 Making the switch from contractor to employee can feel like a big step, but with the right approach, it’s a smooth and rewarding conversion process.
 Based on our extensive experience guiding companies through this transition, here’s a straightforward roadmap to help you get started: